muratk3n/thirdwave/en/README.md

 ---

+Newton, other early modern phy computed all the time.
+It's fine to go off in an abstract direction but default teaching must be enmeshed with computation.

+---

 Landau wrote some fantastic books.
+Id listen to him.

 Landau: "There can be little argument that computation has become an essential element in all areas of physics, be it via simulation,